 Most of the combat hardened men I’ve met have said at some point that they wouldn’t ever share enough with me to know the reality of what war is, that they would gladly carry that to their grave because their shoulders are strong enough to bear the cost of our freedom and safety.

 The truth is, everyone serving today has chosen to do so and I am grateful for their service and sacrifice.
-I really do understand what the demons of war look like when they come home.
+I also really do understand what the demons of war look like when they come home because I’ve seen the hero fall from grace and I’ve seen the demons that come home from war impact my own life.
 I know the cost of our freedom, and that knowledge is why I’m writing this today.

 I don’t know how many times I’ve heard a soldier say, “bullets don’t discriminate.”
 It’s true.
 Bullets don’t discriminate and neither does trauma.